slashtechno/tldscroll/README.md

     * Running on a top-level message will summarize the message along with its replies, if any exist
     * Running on a reply will summarize the reply
 * Summarize messages and threads with a single click (well, two clicks)
-    * Use the "Summarize" message action to summarize
+    * Use the `Generate Summary` message action to summarize
 * Customizable visibility
     * When using the `/tlds` command, you can choose whether the summary is visible to everyone or is ephemeral and only visible to you
+    * When using the `Generate summary` message action, the summary is ephemeral and only visible to you
+    * When using the `Generate public summary` message action, the summary is visible to everyone
 * Customizable LLM model and provider
     * Supports [Ollama](https://ollama.com/) for local/on-premises summarization
     * Supports OpenAI-compatible APIs for cloud-based summarization